TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

    * Urban & Semiurban areas receive more loans than rural areas.
 * Pending Decisions: A large number of applications remain in the "Unknown" category.

+The Loan Application Insights Dashboard highlights key trends in loan approvals based on demographics, income levels, and property locations.
+Graduates and male applicants dominate the applications, with a relatively higher approval rate in Semiurban and Urban areas compared to Rural areas.

+While higher-income applicants tend to request larger loans, approvals are not always guaranteed, indicating that other factors like credit history or collateral might influence decisions.
+The high number of pending ("Unknown") applications suggests a need for faster processing or better data collection.

+To improve approval rates and streamline loan processing, financial institutions should analyze rejection reasons, focus on underserved areas, and enhance transparency in decision-making.
+A more balanced distribution of approvals across property areas could support financial inclusion and economic growth.